tobinata/api-documentation/README.md

 # Whetstone API

 ### Recent Updates
+- Added support for adding multiple items in an array with one call
 - Added an [example script](https://github.com/WhetstoneEducation/API/blob/master/ExampleScripts/NodeJSExample-LargeDataSets.js) for pulling data by month.
 This is especially useful for large networks who may experience timeout issues when pulling large data sets like observations or scores
 - Added scores endpoint
 - Added convenience fields to assignments